choltreppe/parlexgen/README.md

     # After this block is executed, the function doesnt return automatically.
     # This is because it could happen that multiple rules could be reduced next,
     # so all of those error handlers get called, if they exist.
-    # And afterwards a ParsingError is raised.
+    # And afterwards a ParsingError is raised (which contains some usefull information, details below).
     # But you can return yourself from inside the except block if you want
     try:
       (mul, ASTERIX, add): Exp(kind: ekOp, op: opMul, left: s[0], right: s[2])